AR Yusuf

 AR Yusuf Bangladeshi politician who was a minister.

+Early life and education

+He was born on 1 January 1932.
+He completed his matriculation in 1948.
+He passed intermediate in 1950.
+He later obtained an Bachelor of Arts (B.A.) from Jagannath College.
+He later got an Master of Arts degree in Political Science from University of Dhaka.
+In 1965 he obtained an Bar at Law degree from the United Kingdom.

 Political life

 AR Yusuf was the Minister of Law, Justice and Parliamentary Affairs of Bangladesh from 19 January 1985 to 18 February 1985.
 He was the Minister of Civil Aviation and Tourism of Bangladesh from 19 January 1985 to 11 October 1985.